Google Ads: How Tuff Optimizations Turned $172 of Extra Ad Spend Into $192,853 More in Sales

 According to CNBC, in the U.S., of all new power capacity added to the grid in 2018, about 30% was from solar.
 In addition to these increases, nearly every segment of the renewable energy market is seeing rapid price declines.

-It’s easy to see there is tremendous room for growth, which is why Renogy, a renewable energy company, reached out to our team to help them supercharge their organic and paid efforts.
-While we’re a little biased, Renogy’s products are truly some of the best portable power products on the market today.
-Hands down.
+It’s easy to see there is tremendous room for growth, which is why Renogy, a renewable energy company, reached out to our team to help them supercharge their enterprise SEO and paid efforts.

-In this article, I’ll take a close look at the part Google Ads plays in building and optimizing an ecommerce growth strategy:
+In this article, I’ll take a close look at the part Google Ads plays in building and optimizing an ecommerce growth strategy, and how Tuff & Renogy worked together to smash the Q1 goals:

 We started with a profit-focused strategy